nareshribabu/NewsApp/README.md

 iOS News App

 Used Swift UI to build a News App. <br/>
-The news data is provided from Hacker News. <br/>
+The news data is provided from Hacker News and Algolia. <br/>

 # Features:
 - Users can use the app to see all the titles in a table view